Join the Conversation

 “To steady our balance over the hilly terrain we carried walking canes, which my uncle handcrafts from sturdy hardwood native to the mountains, such as locust, rhododendron and mountain laurel.
 He also told us that the canes would be useful if we needed to fight off coyotes.
 But fortunately, that battle never materialized.”

 Lynch-Hudson and her uncle had been guided into the woods by a nearby homeowner, who before turning back directed them toward an area in which he thought the old Lynch homestead might be.
 He told them to listen for and walk toward the Broad River.
-During their four-mile hike in, Lynch noted where bucks had rubbed their antlers on trees.
+During their two-mile hike in, Lynch noted where bucks had rubbed their antlers on trees.
 He noted the changes in the land that the forest, river and logging had created since he had been a boy there.

 “When we arrived at the Broad River, bordering the area where my uncle grew up, it was a virtual paradise ─ and a welcome reprieve from fast-pace Atlanta,” Lynch-Hudson wrote.
 “A stillness hung in the air, and there was silence, other than the sound of teal waters racing over big boulders.
 My uncle stood by the river and told stories about his father, Blanch Lynch, tossing him and his brother Winfred out into the waters to swim as young boys.
 He talked about his father gathering herbs in the woods surrounding the river.
 He reminisced about the family birddog that came to their rescue if their mother Juanita attempted to whip them, and (of) the cow that would graze all day before he went to fetch him come his feeding time.”